 Contributing to MXNet

-Apache MXNet (incubating) is a community led, open source deep learning project.
+Apache MXNet (incubating) is a community-led open-source deep learning project.
 We welcome new members and look forward to your contributions.
-Here you will find how to get started and links to detailed information on MXNet best practices and processes.
+Here you will find how to stay connected with the MXNet community, get started to contribute, and best practices and processes in MXNet.

 Keep connected with the latest MXNet news and updates.

 We value all forms of contributions, including, but not limited to: